 While Parking Portal only serves a specific group of people in a specified area, there are still a few groups of people who have an interest in it.

-The students at SPU who can now park near their buildings in a way that is both convenient and affordable.
+The students at SPU can now park near their buildings in a way that is both convenient and affordable.

 SPU, as they could benefit finance from more students using their parking lots.